craigduncanlab/PyConMessenger/README.md

 The output:
 - output html is a flat structure, in the htmlpages folder.
 - all page linking is done to the htmlpages as output (it doesn't care that you have them in different source subfolders, provided they are only one level deep).
 - images are resized to a standard size (memory size, not image size) and copied into the images folder.
 When the project is built, no further reliance on the source folders is needed.
-You can copy the entire htmlpages folder to you desired project location and view from there.
+You can copy the entire htmlpages folder to your desired project location and view from there.

 # Processing your .txt files into .html and a website